achyudh/senti-gh/README.md

 # Senti-GH
-> Empirical modeling of developer sentiments through user discussions on GitHub.
+> Empirical modeling of developer sentiments by learning from user discussions on GitHub with deep neural networks.

 ## Getting Started: